 Another interesting use for persistent Segment Trees is for solving some queries on n-ary trees (trees that can have any number of children nodes).
 This is very similar to using persistent Segment Trees on a linear array.
 In this case, we need a Segment Tree at each node in the actual tree.
 Since each node only differs by around log N nodes to that node’s parent, each node can be represented by a version in the persistent Segment Tree.
 Of course, the tree needs to be rooted first if a root is not provided.

 Persistent Segment Trees also allows us to swap nodes in a range from some version A to nodes in some other version B. This is very simple, as the pointers in the range in version A are updated to the pointers in version B.

 Vanilla persistent Segment Tree: here.

 Persistent Segment Tree with lazy propagation: here.

 Well, that is it for my ranges/intervals posts!
 I hope you learned something!
-Next time I’m probably going to write about sweeping line and sliding window techniques, so stay tuned!
-Thanks for reading!
+Stay tuned for my next article and thanks for reading!